 RSHE is delivered primarily through PSHE, Science and Form Time (as part of PSHE/Citizenship programme).
-This is tracked by teachers and monitored by the senior lead for curriculum through the Pupil Welfare Tracker.
-The Pupil Welfare Tracker covers RSHE, Personal and Health Development, RSE and Safeguarding across the curriculum.
+This is tracked by teachers and monitored by the senior lead for PSHE.

 Modern Foreign Languages are not taught as discrete subjects due to complex needs of the children but are still incorporated through Wow days.